Missing Pattern Tree based Decision Grouping and Ensemble for Enhancing Pair Utilization in Deep Incomplete Multi-View Clustering: Experiments

 \subsection{Comparison Results}

-\textbf{Quantitative Comparison.} As shown in Table~\ref{tab:comparison}, the results demonstrate the effectiveness of our method which consistently achieves superior performance across various datasets with different missing rates.
+\textbf{Quantitative Comparison.} As shown in Table~\ref{tab:comparison}, the results demonstrate the effectiveness of our method which consistently achieves superior performance across various datasets and missing rates.
 For instance, compared with the second-best method, our TreeEIC attains ACC improvements of $15.27\%$, $9.94\%$, $6.04\%$, $7.71\%$, $16.32\%$ on the AWA-7 dataset, and $0.76\%$, $1.17\%$, $3.82\%$, $4.86\%$, $6.11\%$ on the OutdoorScene dataset, respectively at the missing rates across $0.1, 0.3, 0.5, 0.7, 1.0$.
 Furthermore, the challenge faced by IMVC the low robustness to different datasets, resulting in that current methods can only exhibit dataset-specific advantages.
 For example, CHICMC performs favorably on small-scale datasets like HandWritten but is constrained by memory limitations on larger datasets, while FreeCSL achieves good results on Caltech101-7 but its performance degrades sharply on AWA-7.
 Nevertheless, our TreeEIC exhibits robustness across the six datasets with heterogeneous and complex data characteristics.

-\textbf{Qualitative Comparison.} As shown in Figure~\ref{fig:acctrend}, all IMVC methods suffer from the performance degradation with the increase of missing rate.
-This is because the higher missing rate, the rarer multi-view pairs that can be used by algorithms for exploring the multi-view complementary information among multiple views.
-Moreover, previous work have ignored the pair utilization issue which makes the model have fewer opportunities to mine useful information, leading to the sharp performance degradation under high missing rates, e.g., $\rho > 0.7$.
+\textbf{Qualitative Comparison.} As shown in Figure~\ref{fig:acctrend}, all IMVC methods experience performance degradation as the missing rate increases.
+This is because higher missing rates result in fewer available multi-view pairs limiting the algorithms' ability to explore complementary information across views.
+Moreover, previous methods have overlooked the pair utilization issue, reducing the model's opportunities to mine useful information and causing sharp performance drops at high missing rates, e.g., $\rho > 0.7$.
 In contrast, our TreeEIC is a novel missing pattern tree based IMVC method for addressing the pair utilization issue, and thus it can achieve robust clustering performance under high missing rates (even at $\rho = 1.0$).